VeRO: A Harness for Agents to Optimize Agents: Introduction

 Our work advances the understanding of coding agents as agent optimizers through three contributions:

-1. \textbf{The \vero{} Harness.} An evaluation environment (Figure~\ref{fig:architecture}) providing versioned snapshots, budget-enforced evaluation, and structured execution traces.
-We show that without such infrastructure, optimization is unreliable: uncontrolled coding agents frequently fail to complete optimization runs or report unreproducible results.
+1. \textbf{The \vero{} Harness.} An outer harness (Figure~\ref{fig:architecture}) that provides coding agents with versioned snapshots, budget-enforced evaluation, and structured execution traces of target agents.
+Agent optimization without controlled infrastructure risks evaluation contamination and unrestricted budget usage---failure modes that motivated \vero{}'s core abstractions and which we empirically demonstrate in Appendix~\ref{appendix:unrestricted}.

-2. \textbf{The Agent Optimization Benchmark.} A standardized suite of target agents, tasks, and evaluation procedures spanning math reasoning, tool use, and multi-step QA.
+2. \textbf{\verobench{} Optimization Benchmark.} A standardized suite of target agents, tasks, and evaluation procedures spanning math reasoning, tool use, multi-step QA, and long-horizon coding.
 We report comprehensive results for state-of-the-art LLMs and coding agents, establishing initial baselines for the community.

-3. \textbf{Empirical Findings.} Using \vero{}'s tracing, we show that: (a) both minimal and sophisticated target agents admit meaningful optimization; (b) optimizer instructions strongly affect variance and cross-task generalization; (c) current optimizers default to prompt modifications, exhibiting limited diversity and impact in the changes they can produce.
+3. \textbf{Empirical Findings.} Using \vero{}, we show that: (a) both minimal and sophisticated target agents admit meaningful optimization; (b) optimizer instructions strongly affect variance and cross-task generalization; (c) current optimizers default to prompt modifications, exhibiting limited diversity in the changes they produce.